• Skip to primary navigation

 Samples

-Review the following examples from the Auraria Library, University of Colorado , Denver for the differences between goals and objectives.
+Review the following examples from the Auraria Library, University of Colorado, Denver, for the differences between goals and objectives.

 Objectives:

-• Identify a specific research problem. express the information need in terms of a researchable question.
+• Identify a specific research problem.

 Objectives:

-• Gain access to the library resources from off-campus computers.
+• Access library resources from off-campus locations.

 Additional Resources